xilution/xilution-graphql-backend-example/README.md

 1. Run `yarn xln:fox:activate`.

-* To see the Hippo activation status, run `yarn xln:fox:show-activation` to see the Hippo activation status.
+* To see the Fox activation status, run `yarn xln:fox:show-activation` to see the Fox activation status.
-* To deactivate Hippo, run `yarn xln:fox:deactivate`.
+* To deactivate Fox, run `yarn xln:fox:deactivate`.

 ### Create a Fox Instance